Nonparametric Estimation of the Leverage Effect Using Information from Derivatives Markets

 Chicago Booth Research Paper No. 13-83

 We consider a new nonparametric estimator of the leverage effect, which uses the data on stock prices as well as a certain volatility instrument, such as the CBOE volatility index (VIX) or Black-Scholes implied volatility.
 The theoretical justification for the new estimator exploits the relationship between the volatility instrument and the spot volatility, together with a certain invariance property of the spot correlation.
-We derive the asymptotic distribution of the estimator and find that it has good numerical properties in finite samples.
-We compare this instrument-based estimator with the nonparametric price-only leverage estimator.
-We demonstrate empirically and in simulations that the price-only estimator is substantially less precise than the instrument-based estimator.
+We derive the asymptotic distribution of the estimator.
+We compare this instrument-based estimator with the nonparametric price-only leverage estimator, for which we also derive the asymptotic distribution.
+The instrument-based estimator has a faster rate of convergence.
+We demonstrate in simulations and empirically that the instrument-based estimator is substantially more precise than the price-only estimator.
 Finally, we use the new estimator to provide time series of monthly leverage effects of the S&P 500 index from 2003 to 2012 using two different volatility instruments.
 We also find that the credit risk, liquidity, and the debt-to-equity are important determinants of the leverage effect.

 JEL Classification: G12, C22, C14working papers series